 The Department of Conservation and Recreation (DCR) operates a number of initiatives in the area of dam safety and floodplain management to protect lives and property.
 This service area promotes the proper design, construction, operation, and maintenance of impounding structures and the administration of the National Flood Insurance Program within Virginia by providing support to communities regarding the proper management of development in Virginia's floodplains.
-Several current initiatives of the Division of Dam Safety and Floodplain Management include improving the management of, and making awards from, the Dam Safety, Flood Prevention and Protection Assistance Fund Grants Program; development of a publicly accessible dam safety database with mapping features and accessibility to dam break inundation zone maps and emergency action plans; the launch of and enhancements to the Virginia Flood Risk Information System; enhanced dam safety program compliance efforts; the development of dam owner and engineer training programs and tools; and the development of additional features related to the current Probable Maximum Precipitation values.
+Several current initiatives of the Division of Dam Safety and Floodplain Management include improving the management of, and making awards from, the Dam Safety, Flood Prevention and Protection Assistance Fund Grants Program; continued enhancement of a publicly accessible dam safety database with mapping features and accessibility to dam break inundation zone maps and emergency action plans; the launch of and enhancements to the GIS based Virginia Flood Risk Information System; enhanced dam safety program compliance efforts; the development of dam owner and engineer training programs and tools; and the development and implementation of additional features related to the current Probable Maximum Precipitation values to better reflect Virginia's climatological conditions.